 For the benefit of all Americans, ONRR collects, accounts for, and verifies natural resource and energy revenues due to States, American Indians, and the U.S. Treasury.

 ONRR manages and ensures full payment of revenues owed for the development of the Nation’s energy and natural resources on the Outer Continental Shelf and onshore Federal and Indian lands.
 In performing this important fiduciary role, ONRR collects an average of over $10 billion dollars in annual revenue -- one of the Federal government's largest sources of non-tax revenue.

-Every American benefits from revenues we collect, either directly through payments to tribes and Indian mineral owners or indirectly through contributions to the Historic Preservation Fund, the Land and Water Conservation Fund, the Reclamation Fund, and disbursements to States and the General Fund of the U.S. Treasury.
+Every American benefits from the revenues ONRR collects; either directly through payments to Tribes and individual Indian mineral owners, or, indirectly through contributions to the Historic Preservation Fund, the Land and Water Conservation Fund, and the Reclamation Fund, and disbursements to States and the U.S. Treasury.

-ONRR is headquartered in Washington, D.C. with main operations based at the Denver Federal Center in Lakewood, Colorado.
+ONRR is headquartered in Washington, DC and operationally based at the Denver Federal Center in Lakewood, Colorado.
 ONRR has field offices near energy development areas in New Mexico, Oklahoma, and Texas.
-See Office Locations.
+(ONRR Office Locations)